krirohini/JavaScript/README.md

 // how to pull changes from remote repository
 // rebase will keep your local changes on the top
-// lets assume changes are stored on stack vikashkumar@LM-SJN-21000931 ~/s/JavaScript> git pull --rebase From https://github.com/krirohini/JavaScript
+// lets assume changes are stored on stack
+JavaScript> git pull --rebase
+From https://github.com/krirohini/JavaScript
  * [new branch]      develop    -> origin/develop
  * [new branch]      release    -> origin/release
 Current branch master is up to date.

-vikashkumar@LM-SJN-21000931 ~/s/JavaScript> git branch -a
+JavaScript> git branch -a
 * master
   remotes/origin/HEAD -> origin/master
   remotes/origin/develop